Institutional Revolutionary Party: PNR (1929–1938)

-The PNR incorporated other political parties under its umbrella, the Partido Radical Tabasqueño, of Tomás Garrido Canabal; the Yucatán-based Partido Socialists del Sureste, of Felipe Carrillo Puerto; and the Partido Socialista Fronterizo of Emilio Portes Gil, the current interim president.
+The PNR incorporated other political parties under its umbrella, the Partido Radical Tabasqueño, of Tomás Garrido Canabal; the Yucatán-based Partido Socialista del Sureste, of Felipe Carrillo Puerto; and the Partido Socialista Fronterizo of Emilio Portes Gil, the current interim president.
 CROM's political arm, the Laborist Party, was not part of the coalition.
 The party developed a written set of principles and a platform that drew support from agraristas and workers in the Laborist Party.
 "The PNR is the instrument of political action by means of which Mexico's great campesino and worker masses fight to keep control of the public power in their hands, a control wrested from the landowning and privileged minorities through the great armed movement that began in 1910."

 One possible presidential candidate for the PNR was Aarón Sáenz Garza, former governor of the state of Nuevo León, who was the brother-in-law of Calles's son, and was involved with Calles family businesses, but his political views were too far to the right of the PNR to be considered.
 Ideology trumped family connections.
 The choice fell to Pascual Ortiz Rubio, a revolutionary general who had been out the country, serving as Mexico's ambassador to Brazil, so had no political base in Mexico.

 When the 1929 Mexican general election was held, the first political test of the newly founded party.
 Calles made a speech in June 1929 saying that while the Revolution had produced achievements in the economic and social spheres that in the political sphere it was a failure.
 He called for a "struggle of ideas" that invited the formation of new parties.
 The PNR had as its candidate Pascual Ortiz Rubio, but running against him as the candidate for the Anti-Reelectionist Party was the high-profile former Secretary of Education, José Vasconcelos.
 Vasconcelos had considerable support among university students, the middle class, intellectuals, and some workers from Mexico's northeast.
 According to historian Enrique Krauze, the 1929 campaign saw the PNR's "initiation into the technology of electoral fraud, a 'science' that later became its highly refined speciality."
 Tactics included breaking up political meetings and insults, to the extreme of murder of Vasconcelos supporters.
 Ortiz Rubio won the election in a landslide, but the results would likely have been different were the election clean.
 The party did largely contain the political violence of former revolutionary generals.